What to wear to a golf tournament is the most talked-about topic on social networking sites.

 - Suitable shoes are required because guests will be walking through grass, sand, and even mud to see the golfers.
 A solid pair of sandals, as well as some stylish tennis shoes or flats, are ideal.
 Heels are not advised.
 If you must wear heels, make sure they are wedge heels.
 Flip-flops are not recommended since they can cause an ankle sprain.
 They’re also pretty loud and can be annoying.

-- Remember that heavy makeup does not work well for outdoor activities, especially hot weather.
+- Remember that heavy makeup does not work well for outdoor activities, especially in hot weather.
 For a new look, apply sunscreen and a little coating of makeup.

 - Wear a hat with a wide brim or a visor to keep the sun off your face.